cozpon/Shadee/README.md

 # Shade :sunglasses:

-## A social video platform for iOS built with React Native
+## A social video application for iOS built with React Native

 > - Currently in development (beta release on Apple TestFlight)
 > - Public release planned for August 2018